- Why do first impressions matter for interviews?

 Next, share your primary strengths that relate to the job you’re interviewing for.
 This can cover your work experience, how many years of experience you have, and why you're passionate about your job.

 Dive into a little more detail than your first introduction.

-For example, let’s follow up from the game designer statement:
+For example, let’s follow up on the game designer's statement:

-“I've spent the last three years deepening my customer relation skills for Company A where I have been put in charge of escalating customer issues.
-I love thinking outside the box and solving complex problems for customers.”
+“I've spent the last three years deepening my customer relation skills for Company A, where I have been put in charge of escalating customer issues.
+I enjoy thinking outside the box and solving complex problems for customers.”

-This statement specifies some responsibilities and particular interests regarding the job, but it doesn’t ramble on for too long, either.
+This statement shows some of your responsibilities and interests.
+But it doesn’t ramble on for too long.

 Finally, conclude by explaining why you’re interested in this new job.
-Perhaps you see this position as a way forward, or your old position no longer challenges you, and you're looking for new opportunities to evolve as a professional.
+Maybe you see this position as a way forward.
+Or your old position no longer challenges you, and you're looking for new opportunities to grow your skills.

 While you answer this question, watch your body language.
 Sit comfortably but confidently, and make plenty of eye contact with your interviewer.